whc2001/snapclient/README.md

 end of a freeRTOS queue.
 Now the front end just needs to pass on the decoded audio data to the queue with the server timestamp and chunk size.
-The backend reads timestamps and waits until the audio chunk has the correct playback-delay to be written to the DAC amplifer speaker pipeline.
+The backend reads timestamps and waits until the audio chunk has the correct playback-delay to be written to the DAC amplifer speaker through i2s DMA.
 When the backend pipeline is in sync, any offset get rolled in by micro tuning the APLL on the ESP.
 No sample manipulation needed.